-Get the model, as ps:model, containing the context element, or the model with the given name or identifier if not called on an element.
-It is an error if the function is called on anything else than an element or configuration space.
+Get the model, as ps:model, containing the context element, or the model with the given non-empty name or identifier if not called on an element.
+It is an error if the function is called on anything else than an element or configuration space, or if it is called with an empty model name or identifier.

 '''

-NOT(context->pv:Model()->pv:RootElement())
+Examples NOT(context->pv:Model()->pv:RootElement())

 IMPLIES pv:Fail('Root element of model ' +

+'''

 context->pv:Model()->pv:Name() + ' must be selected')

-'''